MS Sathyu on the enduring love for ‘Garm Hava’, political cinema, and lessons from Hitchcock

 We don’t make satires in India.
 You may find satire in theatre, but not in cinema.
 We don’t have a sense of humour.
 And people are very scared to invest in experiments in cinema.
 But that has not been the case elsewhere.
 Some of the early British films, Alec Guinness’s films, for example, are incredible funny and socio-politically sensitive at the same time.
 Guinness made The Man in the White Suit, which was about the economics of the textile industry.
 When the new fabrics started coming in, cotton was threatened.
 Who, today thinks of such issues as material for a film?

 Our sense of comedy is terribly crude.
 A conscious effort to laugh at ourselves is not there at all.
-It is lacking in the overall pattern of lives.
+It is lacking in the overall pattern of our lives.
 We are getting bogged down and limiting ourselves in terms of our outlook.

 What were your references in terms of the vocabulary for such a film?
 Did you turn to theatre?